Low cost internet services help seniors stay connected

 Having internet at home also allows the use of safety services, like fall monitoring, automated temperature control, home security, and more.

-We rounded up 7 sources of low cost internet for seniors.
-Availability will depend on location and financial situation, but these programs are well worth checking into.
+We rounded up 8 sources of low-cost internet for seniors.
+Availability depends on location and financial situation, but these programs are well worth checking into.

 7. Google Fiber

-In some neighborhoods, Google Fiber offers high-speed plans for $15/per month.
+In some neighborhoods, Google Fiber offers high-speed plans for $20/per month.
 Check for availability and find out more

 Recommended for you: